Ervzs/YOLOv11-Tutorial/readme.md

 ```sh
 yolo detect train data=C:/_YOLO-Tutorial/data.yaml model=yolo11n.pt epochs=50 imgsz=640
 ```
+After training, it will show you the directory to where the model is saved.

 ## Test your Model
 This will detect objects in your sample images: